Dual Citizenship (RA 9225)

 Note: Only children below 18 years old of age of former natural born Filipinos may qualify for derivative dual citizenship.

-A child that is a derivative dual citizen must be distinguished from a child that is already a dual citizen by birth.
-A child born in the United States of America to at least one Filipino parent is a dual citizen by birth.
+A child that is a derivative dual citizen must be distinguished from a child that is already a dual citizen at birth.
+A child born in the United States of America to at least one Filipino parent is a dual citizen at birth.
 He/she is an American by virtue of being born in the U.S.A. or elsewhere outside the U.S.A. to at least one American parent.
 Said child is at the same time a Filipino by virtue of being born to at least one parent who was still a Filipino citizen at the time of the child's birth.
 In such a case, all the parent or the actual petitioner needs to do is to Report the Birth [click here for requirements]

 -Identification Certificate (IC)